Hope is like a bird that senses the dawn and carefully starts to sing while it is still dark. Unknown

 I will never forget those final weeks of my son’s life when I had a front row seat to all that’s good and fine and true and beautiful in us.
 There was ugliness mixed in there, too but I have learned to let go of that.
 The ones who chose not to be present missed it all, and the loss is theirs alone.
 I think of Maya Angelou’s wise advice about believing people when they show you who they are, and Jimmy’s clarity about what and who mattered, which gave me permission after he was gone to let go of what and who no longer served me or treated me well.

 It is serious business to be alive in this broken world.
 To pause and see what is real.
 To consider whether it means something or whether it means everything.
-To face the truth, knowing that it will change your life.
-To grab hold tightly of what matters most and let the rest fall away.
+To face the truth, knowing it will change your life.
+To grab hold of what matters most and let the rest fall away.